This introduction will take you through the full functionality available with CanIPhish Reporting.

 - Report Date: The date the email was reported as a phish

-- Sender Profile: Information about the sender profile used for phishing email
+- Sender Profile: Information about the sender profile used for the phishing email

 - Email Template: The template used for the phishing email

-- Actions: Additional actions that be taken on an individual level
+- Actions: Additional actions that can be taken on an individual level

 Reporting: